AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 |-|-|
 |Two hours|One hour|

-## Modification of the project serveur
+## Modification of the project server

 Creation of dedicated channels for the referent of the seven projects.
 Also sending the grid documentation and the management strategy.